 Doing this in the winter can help prevent water from flowing out if your pipes freeze.

 This can prevent stuff from rotting inside your home while you’re away.
 It would also be ideal to do the dishes and laundry before you go so you don’t have to deal with chores when you get home.

 4. Check the stove.

-There are chances of you leaving the stove on in a rush and it can lead to disastrous results.
-It’s also recommended to lock your oven settings to prevent mishaps later on.
+There are chances of you leaving the stove on in a rush, which can lead to disastrous results.
+It’s also recommended to lock your oven settings to prevent mishaps later.